Archives of the TeradataForum

 Message Posted: Mon, 13 Nov 2000 @ 15:11:07 GMT

-off, but we didn't use it much.
-As I recall in conversations from Carrie, it was not going to have a significant affect on our type
+but we didn't use it much.
+As I recall in conversations from Carrie, it was not going to have a significant affect on our type of

-of workloads.
-On the systems that I have worked with, we have been far more CPU bound than IO bound, so it has not been a
+workloads.
+On the systems that I have worked with, we have been far more CPU bound than IO bound, so it has not been a concern.

-CPU" is appropriate.
+appropriate.
 A possible alternative might be to consider the REL policy.
-It has a similar effect to ABS except the set
+It has a similar effect to ABS except the set limit is

-limit is dynamically calculated.
-Therefore, if work in other Resource Partitions are not active, the workload in the REL policy
+dynamically calculated.
+Therefore, if work in other Resource Partitions are not active, the workload in the REL policy performance group

 Tom Stanek